Children's hearing: History

 of a new and unique kind of tribunal, which would be neither a court of law nor a local authority committee.
-On 15 April 1971, hearings took over from the courts most of the responsibility for children under 16.
+On 15 April 1971, hearings took over from the courts most of the responsibility for persons under 16.

 The Children's Hearings (Scotland) Act 2011 came into force on 24 June 2013 and brought a number of changes including updated grounds, updated legal orders, pre-hearing panels and the use of interim measures (instead of warrants).